bracketloader/wormhole-monitor/README.md

-> This repo has been merged with https://github.com/wormhole-foundation/wormhole-dashboard
+> This repository has been merged with https://github.com/wormhole-foundation/wormhole-dashboard

 # Wormhole Monitor (Archive)

-The goal of this repo is to detect misses by the Wormhole network and provide a visualization of Wormhole messages and misses.
+The goal of this repository is to detect misses by the Wormhole network and provide a visualization of Wormhole messages and misses.

 The approach of this code is to crawl for Wormhole transactions on-chain and query if the corresponding VAA is available.
 This differs fundamentally from wormhole-explorer, in that the explorer provides what _did_ happen in the network, while this code can capture what _didn't_.